DrRoad/ellisp.github.io/elections/elections.md

 Seat allocation computation from the simulated party vote results uses the Sainte-Lague allocation formula as implemented in my `nzelect` R package, which I am confident matches the approach used by the Electoral Commission.
 All the simulated seat allocations are [available for download](/elections/simulations.csv).

 The graphic below shows the simulated outcomes in terms of seats for the various parties in relation to eachother.
-The numbers in green in the upper right of the chart are correlation coefficients between outcomes in the different simulations; for example, with a correlation of around -0.37, number of Labour and National seats are strongly negatively related to eachother: simulations where National get lots of seats generally means Labour do badly, and vice versa.
+The numbers in green in the upper right of the chart are correlation coefficients between outcomes in the different simulations; for example, number of Labour and National seats are strongly negatively related to eachother: simulations where National get lots of seats generally means Labour do badly, and vice versa.

 <img src='/img/gam-results-pairs.svg' width='100%'>